blogdaren/PHPCreeper/README.md

 [PHPCreeper](http://www.phpcreeper.com) is released under the [MIT License](https://github.com/blogdaren/PHPCreeper/blob/master/LICENSE.txt).

 ## DISCLAIMER
-Please **DON'T** use PHPCreeper for businesses which are **NOT PERMITTED BY LAW** in your country.
+Please **DON'T** use PHPCreeper for any businesses which are **NOT PERMITTED BY LAW** in your country.
+Please comply with the spider protocol for friendly use of PHPCreeper, if you choose to use PHPCreeper,
+you will comply with this agreement.
 I take no warranty or responsibility for this code.
 Use at your own risk.